Hero Mode: Production

-Release and reception
+Release

 Before its release the film generated criticism for its perceived unrealistic portrayal of video game development.
 The film was released in American theaters on June 4, 2021, distributed by Blue Fox Entertainment.
 It was followed by video on demand releases on June 11, 2021.
 It opened with $11,843, for a total domestic gross of $21,178.

-The film received mixed reviews from critics.
+Critical reception

+Writing in Variety, critic Nick Schager described the film as a "lively saga about a young coding wizard who’s charged with saving his family’s gaming business [that] doesn’t break novel ground in any respect," but that "its good humor, spry pacing and likable performances should appeal to its pre-high-school target audience."
+Critic Richard Whittaker wrote in The Austin Chronicle that the film is "a sweet, vaguely moralizing, teen-and-tween-friendly light drama," and that it "is charming if undemanding, and feels at least a little authentic to its milieu."
+Film critic Roger Moore wrote that the film "isn’t interesting enough to stand on its own, despite manic efforts by Astin and an amusing line here and there."

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 46% based on reviews from 13 critics.
-Metacritic gave the film a weighted average score of 46 out of 100 based on 5 critics, indicating "mixed or average reviews".
+Metacritic gave the film a weighted average score of 46 out of 100 based on 5 critics, indicating "mixed or average" reviews.